-Same location sales for the segment grew 10%.
-Automotive sales increased 21% from a combination of expanded content, participation in new vehicle platforms, and demand strength in each of the major geographic markets.
-Same location sales also increased 3% in Machinery.
-These combined improvements were partially offset by a 22% sales decrease in Commercial Vehicle Products.
+Same location sales grew 13% due to strong automotive demand and higher machinery sales.
+Automotive sales increased 19% from a combination of expanded content, participation in new vehicle platforms, and demand strength in each of the major geographic markets.
+Same location sales also increased 13% in Machinery.
+These combined improvements were partially offset by a 9% sales decrease in Commercial Vehicle Products.

-The segment's EBIT and EBIT margin increased during the quarter primarily from higher sales.
+The segment's EBIT and EBIT margin increased during the quarter primarily from higher sales, partially offset by a \$3 million litigation accrual.